 where $w(a)$ is the barotropic EoS of DE and $\rho_{\rm de,0}$ is the present value of the DE density.
-Notice that eqn. (\ref{EFE1}) can be expressed as $1 = \Omega_K + \sum_i \Omega_i$, where $\Omega_i = \rho_i/\rho_c$ ($\rho_c = 3H^2/8 \pi G$ is the critical density) is dubbed as the density parameter for the $i$-th fluid and $\Omega_k = -k/(a^2 H^2)$ is the curvature density parameter.
+Notice that eqn. (\ref{EFE1}) can be expressed as $1 = \Omega_K + \sum_i \Omega_i$, where $\Omega_i = \rho_i/\rho_c$ ($\rho_c = 3H^2/8 \pi G$ is the critical density) is dubbed the density parameter for the $i$-th fluid and $\Omega_k = -k/(a^2 H^2)$ is the curvature density parameter.
 Thus, for a spatially flat Universe, $\Omega_{k} = 0$; for an open Universe, $\Omega_k > 0$; and for a closed Universe, $\Omega_{k} < 0$.
-Now, concerning the equation-of-state of DE, $w(a)$ if it is not constant, then a variety of phenomenological parametrizations can be proposed.
-In this work, we motivate the choice of the DE EoS through a novel parametrization namely, the Pad\'{e} parametrization \cite{ASENS_1892_3_9__S3_0} that recovers many existing parametrizations of DE. originally, the Pad\'{e} approximation of any arbitrary function $\mathcal{F}$ of order $(m, n)$ is given by \cite{ASENS_1892_3_9__S3_0} (also see \cite{baker_graves-morris_1996})
+Now, concerning the EoS of DE, $w(a)$ if it is not constant, then a variety of phenomenological parameterizations can be proposed.
+In this work, we motivate the choice of the DE EoS through a novel parameterization namely, the Pad\'{e} parameterization \cite{ASENS_1892_3_9__S3_0} which recovers many existing parameterizations of DE.
+Originally, the Pad\'{e} approximation of any arbitrary function $\mathcal{F}$ of order $(m, n)$ is given by \cite{ASENS_1892_3_9__S3_0} (see also \cite{baker_graves-morris_1996})

-where $(m,n)$ are positive numbers and the coefficients $c_{i}$'s ($i = 1, 2,...m$), $d_{j}$'s ($j = 1, 2, 3,...n$) are any real numbers with the condition that the denominator of eqn. (\ref{PADE}) never vanishes.
+where $(m,n)$ are positive numbers and the coefficients $c_{i}$'s ($i = 1, 2,3,...m$) and $d_{j}$'s ($j = 1, 2, 3,...n$) are any real numbers with the condition that the denominator of eqn. (\ref{PADE}) never vanishes.
 One can notice from eqn. (\ref{PADE}) that for $d_{\rm j}=0$ where $j \geq 1$, the standard Taylor series expansion is recovered.
-Now, as $\mathcal{F}(x)$ in eqn. (\ref{PADE}) refers to a general approximation scheme, therefore, one can use this approximation for the cosmological variables evolving with time.
-Following this one can parametrize the DE EoS as follows
+Now, since $\mathcal{F}(x)$ in eqn. (\ref{PADE}) refers to a general approximation scheme, one can use this approximation for the cosmological variables evolving with time.
+Following this one can parametrize the DE EoS as follows: